MicrosoftDocs/visualfsharpdocs/docs/conceptual/list.find['t]-function-[fsharp].md

 # List.find<'T> Function (F#)

 Returns the first element for which the given function returns **true**.
-Raises **T:System.Collections.Generic.KeyNotFoundException** if no such element exists.
+Raises **System.Collections.Generic.KeyNotFoundException** if no such element exists.

 **Namespace/Module Path:** Microsoft.FSharp.Collections.List